lifedox/granular-configuration-language/README.md

 - Renamed `granular_configuration.yaml_handler` module to `granular_configuration.yaml`
 - Add JSON Pointer support where JSON Path is supported.
 - Added `!Ref`, `!Merge`, `!Del`, `ParseFile`, `ParseFileOptional`, `!ParseEnvSafe`
+- Configuration no longer fakes being a subclass of `dict`.
+It remains a MutableMapping.
+  - `dict` inheritence was done for compatible with `json.dumps` and other library that only support the primitive `dict`, instead of `Mapping`.
+However, faking the inheritance has always been sketchy.

 ### 1.8.0